superrmatt/funWithGraphs/README.md

         - While Q is not empty,
             - Remove a node from the queue and store in temporary Tree instance.
             - If the temporary matches the node we are searching for, return that node.
-            - Else: add the all children of that node to the queue.
+            - Else: add all children of that node to the queue.
         - Node never found, Q is empty: all nodes traversed.

 ### Further Work: